 Close the project to prevent any changes to the current status of the backup files.

-Rename the current project_save.tmx
+Rename the current project_save.tmx file (to

-, for example).
+project_save.tmx.tmp, for example).

 Select the backup translation memory most likely to contain the data you are looking for.

-Rename it project_save.tmx
+Rename it project_save.tmx.

 Reopen the project.